May Brahe: Biography

 Mary Hannah Dickson was born in East Melbourne in 1884.
 She was known as May from an early age.
 Her father was native born and her mother Scottish.
 She studied piano with her mother, then at Stratherne Girls' School, Hawthorn, and later with Mona McBurney and the singer Alice Rebotarro.

 In 1903 she married Frederick Brahe, the couple had two sons and a daughter.
 By 1910 she was playing in a trio with George W. L. Marshall-Hall, and accompanying singers.
-In 1912 she left for London to establish herself as a composer, leaving her children behind.
+In 1912 she left for London to establish herself as a composer, leaving her children behind in the care of family.
 Her first success was the 1915 song "Down Here," beginning "It's Quiet Down Here" with lyrics by P.J.
 O'Reilly.
 In 1914 she returned to Australia, but only for long enough to bring her family back to England.

 Brahe published under her married name and nine pseudonyms.
 This allowed more frequent publication, as publishers were reluctant to publish more than four of her songs in a year.
 The names she composed under included: Mervyn Banks, Mary Hannah Brahe, Donald Crichton, Stanley Dickson, Alison Dodd, Stanton Douglas, Eric Faulkner, Wilbur B. Fox, Henry Lovell, Mary Hanna Morgan, and George Pointer.

 In 1919 her husband was killed in a motor accident.
 In 1922, in London, she married George Albert Morgan, an Australian-born actor.
 When her publisher was taken over by Boosey & Hawkes in 1925, she became one of their few composers on an annual retainer.
 In the next 18 years she published 400 compositions, mainly ballads.
 Dame Nellie Melba, Peter Dawson, John Charles Thomas and other singers recorded her songs, many of which were chosen as items for school concerts in the United Kingdom, Australia and the United States.